-- The seqlevelsStyle generic getter and setter in the GenomeInfoDb package for conveniently renaming the seqlevels of an object according to a particular naming convention (e.g. NCBI or UCSC). - Seginfo objects. - GRanges and GRangesList objects in the GenomicRanges package. - SummarizedExperiment objects in the SummarizedExperiment package. - GAlignments, GAlignmentPairs, and GAlignmentsList objects in the GenomicAlignments package. - TxDb objects in the GenomicFeatures package. - BSgenome objects in the BSgenome package. - seqlevels-wrappers in the GenomeInfoDb package for convenience wrappers to the seqlevels getter and setter. - rankSeqlevels, on which sortSeqlevels is based.
+- The seqlevelsStyle generic getter and setter in the GenomeInfoDb package for conveniently renaming the seqlevels of an object according to a particular naming convention (e.g. NCBI or UCSC). - Seqinfo objects. - GRanges and GRangesList objects in the GenomicRanges package. - SummarizedExperiment objects in the SummarizedExperiment package. - GAlignments, GAlignmentPairs, and GAlignmentsList objects in the GenomicAlignments package. - TxDb objects in the GenomicFeatures package. - BSgenome objects in the BSgenome package. - sortSeqlevels for sorting the sequence levels of an object in "natural" order. - seqlevelsInUse for getting the sequence levels that are used by an object. - seqlevels-wrappers in the GenomeInfoDb package for convenience wrappers to the seqlevels getter and setter.